Overview of Mental Health

 - Psychotic disorder (schizophrenia is a combination of hallucinations and delusions that worsen daily functions)

-How it Affect the Brain?
+How Can It Affect the Brain?

 The human brain is extremely complex and sometimes difficult to understand.
 The brain controls your movement, sensing the environment.
 Also, it can manage how you breathe and able to control your emotions.
 The brain releases chemical reactions every second.
 Those chemical reactions support your thinking, behaviors, and how to respond to your environment.
 Scientists believe neurotransmission is the cause of mental health disorders.
 Neurotransmission is when cells in the brain communicate with each other.
 The level of the neurotransmitter serotonin (a chemical related to well-being/happiness) drastically drops in mental health patients.
 Changes in the neurotransmitters add to the complexity of the disease; therefore, it is challenging to find the right cure.